 After Lexi and Danny Reed were married in 2015, they visited Panama City Beach, Florida, for their honeymoon.
 When they took a shell tour, the tour guide told them the best shells were a longer walk down the beach.
-As the two trudged through the sand, Lexi stopped a quarter of a mile into the hike feeling too winded and needing a rest.
+As the two trudged through the sand, Lexi stopped a quarter of a mile into the hike.
+She was too winded and needed a rest.
 At the time she weighed 485 pounds.

 “I wasn’t able to walk down the beach with my husband.”